droberson/sshady/README.md

 - As a security tool, ran from cron at set intervals to alert systems administrators of users with weak keys.

-- Offensively to check if the user has installed these keys elsewhere.
+- Offensively to check if the user has installed these weak keys elsewhere.
+A good place to look would be their shell's history file.

 This tool is currently under development and probably is terrible!

+To use this, you must install paramiko via pip or your OS's packaging
+system:
+	$ pip install paramiko
+	# apt install python-paramiko

 ## Example output: